Traffic tickets can happen to anyone – even if you’re in an accident and you’re not at fault.

 But what does this mean exactly?
 It means that drivers in New Orleans must be extra careful when driving within city limits.
 Taking your eyes off the road for a second, or failing to look twice for oncoming traffic could land you with a fine upwards of $200.

-For example, let’s say that you’re following all driving laws but turn to look at someone in your passenger seat or turn to change the radio station, looking away from the road for a split second.
+For example, if you’re following all the driving laws of New Orleans but turn to look at someone in your passenger seat or change the radio station, looking away from the road for just a split second.
 During that second, another car swerves and hits you.

 Even if the other driver is at fault for the accident, you could be subject to a fine for failing to remain “vigilant” while driving.